Anonymous2716/IMV/README.md

 ```
 cd IMV
 ```
-3. Build using this command (or use your own if you know what you are doing):
+3. Maven:
 ```
 mvn clean package
 ```

-Gradle (or use your own if you know what you are doing):
+Gradle:
 ```
 ./gradlew jar --no-daemon
 ```
 in which case the final jar file would be in `build/libs` directory.

+Or use your own commands if you know what you are doing

 # How To Run
 ```